Couples Therapy in Boulder for Midlife Partners

 Together, we slow those patterns down so you can begin to understand what is happening beneath the surface and develop new ways of responding that create more trust, emotional safety, and connection.

-Because meaningful couples work takes time, sessions are longer than traditional therapy appointments.
+Because meaningful couples work takes time, sessions are longer than traditional therapy appointments — and we begin with clarity.

-Longer sessions give us time to move beyond surface-level conversations, work with what happens between you in real time, and create more meaningful momentum.
+Ongoing sessions are two hours, weekly or every other week, giving us time to move beyond surface conversations, work with what happens between you in real time, and build meaningful momentum.

 The goal is not simply to communicate better.
 The goal is to create a relationship that feels safer, more connected, and more secure for both of you.